SERVSIG 2020 Submission Process

 All submitting authors will be required to peer review up to three abstracts per submission.
 Thank you in advance for your important contribution to the SERVSIG community.

-Practitioner case studies (due by 2 September 2019)
+Practitioner case studies (due by Monday 30 September 2019 at 5pm AEST)

 Interested authors should submit a five-page practitioner case study relevant to the conference theme.
 We encourage practitioners to submit their most recent interventions or programs of work, even if they are still in progress.
 Case studies should be no more than five pages (excluding references, tables and figures) and should be structured in accordance with the submission guidelines.
 Case studies should provide a brief company overview, state the problem being addressed or opportunity being leveraged, describe the campaign, strategy or intervention, present the case outcomes or evaluation, and discuss any lessons learned.
 A template is available below.

-Proposed special session (due by 2 September 2019)
+Proposed special session (due by Monday 30 September 2019 at 5pm AEST)

 Interested presenters should prepare a proposal for a special session, not to exceed 500 words.
 Special sessions are designed to generate a focused discussion of a relevant and novel topic.
 The format should not be a traditional session, but rather innovative and interactive formats are required.
 The proposal submission should specify the topic and format of the special session and should designate a special session chair.
 Particular attention should be paid to how the session will be interactive and engaging for participants.
 Special session papers (or any other relevant materials) will be included in the SERVSIG 2020 conference materials.